 The following two charts demonstrate the correlation between the changes in CPER's NAV and the changes in the Benchmark Component Copper Futures Contracts.
-The first chart below shows the daily movement of CPER's per share NAV versus the daily movement of the SCI for the 30-valuation day period ended December 29, 2023, the last trading day in December.
-The second chart below shows the monthly total return of CPER as compared to the monthly value of the SCI for the previous five years and the period ended December 31, 2023.
+The first chart below shows the daily movement of CPER's per share NAV versus the daily movement of the SCI for the 30-valuation day period ended December 31, 2024.
+The second chart below shows the monthly total return of CPER as compared to the monthly value of the SCI for the previous five years and the period ended December 31, 2024.